 The Ships of Mallows Bay

-The tale of the “Ghost Fleet of Mallows Bay,” as it is popularly called, also chronicles MARAD’s roots and successive growth at the start of the twentieth century and onset of World War I. In September 1916, in response to severe shipping shortages and disruptions created by World War I, and the United States’ dependence on foreign-built and -operated commercial ships, Congress enacted the Shipping Act of 1916, which established the USSB.
-This was the first federal agency tasked with promoting a U.S. merchant marine and regulating U.S. commercial shipping.
-While the USSB initially focused on building a large American merchant fleet, the United States’ entry into the war on April 6, 1917, accelerated the need for ships to support the war effort.
+The popular tale “Ghost Fleet of Mallows Bay” also chronicles MARAD’s roots and successive growth at the start of the twentieth century and the onset of World War I. In September 1916, in response to severe shipping shortages and disruptions created by World War I and the United States’ dependence on foreign-built and -operated commercial ships, Congress enacted the Shipping Act of 1916, establishing the USSB.
+The USSB was the first federal agency tasked with promoting a U.S. merchant marine and regulating U.S. commercial shipping.
+While the USSB initially focused on building a sizeable American merchant fleet, the United States’ entry into the war on April 6, 1917, accelerated the need for ships to support the war effort.
 To help meet the demand, the Shipping Board created the Emergency Fleet Corporation (EFC) ten days later.

 The EFC managed this massive shipbuilding program, emphasizing the rapid construction of ships based on standard designs to counterbalance the increasing number of ships sunk by German U-boats.
 To address the severe shipping shortage, the EFC proposed the construction of hundreds of 240-300 foot long wooden steamships to supplement the construction of steel steamships.
-The EFC made the decision to build wooden steamships due to the abundance of lumber and doubts as to whether steel production could meet the demand.
+The EFC decided to build wooden steamships due to the abundance of lumber and doubts about whether steel production could meet the demand.
 While the wooden shipbuilding program was indicative of the EFC’s ingenuity and dedication to the war effort, the ships never had an opportunity to participate in the war.

-By October 1918, 134 ships had been built; however, when Germany surrendered the following month, essentially ending the war, the ships never crossed the Atlantic.
-Even though the war had ended, the EFC continued to construct both wooden and steel steamships to further strengthen the U.S. merchant fleet.
-By July 1920 shipyards had delivered a total of 296 wooden steamships, most of which were eventually employed in coastwise and Hawaiian trade service.
+By October 1918, the EFC had built 134 ships; however, when Germany surrendered the following month, essentially ending the war, the ships never crossed the Atlantic.
+Even though the war had ended, the EFC continued constructing wooden and steel steamships to strengthen the U.S. merchant fleet further.
+By July 1920, shipyards had delivered 296 wooden steamships, most of which were eventually employed in coastwise and Hawaiian trade service.

 In September 1922, Western Marine and Salvage Company (WM&SC) purchased more than 200 of the wooden steamships and moved them to the Potomac River near Widewater, Virginia.
-The company initially planned to tow each vessel to Alexandria, Virginia, remove any machinery, and tow it back to Widewater where they would burn the hull, leaving only the metal fittings behind for further salvage.
-As the company began their operation, local waterman increasingly complained that the disposal process damaged the area’s fertile marine life and that the sunken wrecks posed hazards to navigation.
-The complaints eventually led WM&SC to suspend disposal operations and in April 1924 the company purchased a large tract of land on the opposite side of the river at Mallows Bay in Maryland, for a new scrapping site.
+The company initially planned to tow each vessel to Alexandria, Virginia, remove any machinery, and tow it back to Widewater, where they would burn the hull, leaving only the metal fittings behind for further salvage.
+As the company began its operation, local watermen increasingly complained that the disposal process damaged the area’s abundant marine life and that the sunken wrecks posed hazards to navigation.
+The complaints eventually led WM&SC to suspend disposal operations.
+In April 1924, the company purchased a large tract of land on the opposite side of the river at Mallows Bay in Maryland for a new scrapping site.